vcharraut/rl-basics/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)
 [![CodeFactor](https://www.codefactor.io/repository/github/valentin-cnt/rl-gym-zoo/badge)](https://www.codefactor.io/repository/github/valentin-cnt/rl-gym-zoo)

-The goal of this repository is to implement popular RL algorithms and try to compare them in the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) framework.
+This repository aims to implement various popular RL algorithms and evaluate their performance using the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) framework.
-Made in Python with [Pytorch](https://github.com/pytorch/pytorch).
+It is developed using [Pytorch](https://github.com/pytorch/pytorch) in Python language and supports all Gymnasium environments, including MuJoCo and Atari.

-Every Gymansium environments are supported, including MuJoCo and Atari.
+This project is greatly inspired by [CleanRL](https://github.com/vwxyzjn/cleanrl).
+I highly recommend you to check it out if you are looking for a more complete and well documented RL library.

 | RL Algorithm                                           | Pytorch                                                                                                                                                                                                                                                                               | Flax |
 |--------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------|